-In Fig. 10 we compare the paraelectric and ferroelectric phases of TbInO3.
-We first discuss the hightemperature paraelectric phase [Fig. 1(a)], with space group $P6_3/mmc$ and point group D{6h}.
-Although hightemperature Raman measurements were not performed in this study, considering the paraelectric phase is helpful for understanding many aspects of the Raman-active phonons, particularly the large intensity difference for different modes.
+In Fig. 11 we compare the paraelectric and ferroelectric phases of TbInO3.
+We first discuss the high-temperature paraelectric phase [Fig. 1(a)], with space group $P6_3/mmc$ and point group D{6h} .
+Although high-temperature Raman measurements were not performed in this study, considering the paraelectric phase is helpful for understanding many aspects of the Raman-active phonons, particularly the large intensity difference for different modes.
 The unit cell contains two formula units, having two in-equivalent oxygen sites (O{apex} and O{plane}) and only one site for Tb and In.
 The Tb site is the center of inversion and Tb atoms therefore cannot participate in Raman-active lattice vibrations.
-The Γ -point phonons are classified in Table VII; there is a total of 5 Ramanactive phonon modes.
+The Γ -point phonons are classified in Table VII; there are a total of five Raman-active phonon modes.